Moneycube is designed to put you, the investor, in the driving seat. As part of that, we have identified six levels of risk appetite.

 In the investment world, risk and reward are linked.
 In general, to deliver higher long-term returns, you need to take more risk.
 That said, there are options out there for all sorts of investors.

 Once you have a good idea where you want to be on the risk/ reward spectrum, you’re well on the way to making an appropriate choice.
+Try our quiz to think about what risk means to you.
+Before we start, a warning: this does not constitute financial advice.

+So what does this mean in practice?
 We’ve described each level below.

 No risk appetite